EEA and Swiss nationals and their family members

 - you intend to live together for the duration of your stay

-- your children depend on you and do not have an independent life or family
+- your children are under 18, depend on you and do not have an independent life or family

 You may also need to show that you have enough money to support your family without using state benefits.
 The amount depends on the type of visa you currently hold.

-If you are a British citizen living abroad and you want to return to the UK with your non-EEA or non-Swiss family members, they will need to apply for a visa before coming to the UK.
+If you are a British citizen living abroad and you want to return to the UK with your non-British or non-Irish family members, they will need to apply for a visa before coming to the UK.
 As part of this application, you will need to show that you meet the Home Office minimum income requirement unless you are exempt from this.

 When and where to apply

-You must apply for the required visa or permits before your family travels to Scotland and the UK.
+You must apply for the required visa or permits before your family travels to Scotland and the UK in most cases.
 If they do not have the required documents, they can be refused entry to the UK and sent back home.

 Depending on the country you live in, you may need to make your application online or at a British Visa Application Centre – these are often at British Embassies, Consulates or High Commissions located around the world.
 You can find out where to apply in your country on the Home Office website.